PHILIPPE BOLTON, RECORDER MAKER

 The Coronation of the Virgin of Cologne (detail): the recorder in the 15th century a recorder windway cutting a recorder's labium

-2° GETTING TO KNOW THE RECORDER BETTER
+2° MORE ABOUT THE RECORDER

 The recorder probably appeared during the middle ages, as a development of wind instruments that had been in use since prehistoric times.
 It then evolved considerably until it almost disappeared at the end of the baroque period